chgodard/diva-hesperos/_posts/2023-06-06-hesperos-user-manual.md

     > This process can slow down the display if the image is large.
     {: .prompt-warning }

-## HESPEROS: *ONESHOT SEGMENTATION* MODE
+## OneShot Segmentation mode
 ---

- The ***OneShot Segmentation*** mode of the Hesperos plugin is a 2D version of the VoxelLearning method implemented in DIVA (see [our Github](https://github.com/DecBayComp/VoxelLearning) and the latest article [Guérinot, C., Marcon, V., Godard, C., et al. (2022).
+ The **OneShot Segmentation** mode of the Hesperos plugin is a 2D version of the VoxelLearning method implemented in DIVA (see [our Github](https://github.com/DecBayComp/VoxelLearning) and the latest article [Guérinot, C., Marcon, V., Godard, C., et al. (2022).
 New Approach to Accelerated Image Annotation by Leveraging Virtual Reality and Cloud Computing. _Frontiers in Bioinformatics_. doi:10.3389/fbinf.2021.777101](https://www.frontiersin.org/articles/10.3389/fbinf.2021.777101/full)).

 The principle is to accelerate the segmentation without prior information.
 The procedure consists of: